LokiJS-Forge/LokiDB/docs/full-text-search.md

 will be tokenized into these tokens:

-> *peter, piper, picked, a, peck, of, pickled, peppers, how, many, did*
+> *peter, piper, picked, a, peck, of, pickled, peppers, how, many, did, pick*

 and then used as an 1-gram inverted index tree (reduced to the **p** branch):